 To control foam it is essential to understand the characteristics of the foam and then measure its thickness and, in some applications, where the foam-liquid interface resides.
 The traditional approach to foam control is to add a defoamer chemical to the process at a constant rate.
 This is a very hit and miss approach which is expensive, wasteful and not very reliable.
 By measuring the foam and detecting it has reached a significant level, it is possible to automatically use the optimum amount of antifoam only when it is required.
 This significantly reduces the cost while also improving the process control and reducing the risk of high levels of foam.
 It is therefore clear how important it is to implement effective foam control.

 There have been attempts to monitor foam using existing level probe technologies adapted for foam measurement.
-In most applications, these fall short of providing either an adequate and sustainable solution.
+In most applications, these fall short of providing either an adequate or sustainable solution.